 XVA is applied to the fair values of the Company's derivative instruments to capture the risks outlined above.
 XVA can have significant impacts to the Company's Financial Statements in periods of high market volatility.
-To reduce the impacts of this volatility, the Company entered into a service level agreement with their Parent, ING Bank N.V., where their Parent manages the XVA risks on behalf of the Company.
-Based on the outcome of the risk management activities during the period there is a flow of compensation either due to or due from the Parent that offsets the financial reporting impacts of XVA during the period.
+To reduce the impacts of this volatility, the Company entered into a service level agreement with their ultimate Parent, ING Bank N.V., where their Parent manages the XVA risks on behalf of the Company.
+Based on the outcome of the risk management activities during the period there is a flow of compensation either due to or due from the ultimate Parent that offsets the financial reporting impacts of XVA during the period.
+This compensation is reported as either a receivable due to or payable due from the Ultimate Parent.